When Should I Change My Air Conditioner’s Air Filter at Home?

-- Knowing just how often to change your furnace or air conditioner filter.
+- Understanding just how often to change your furnace or air conditioner filter.

 When To Change Your Air Filters

-Determining how often to change your air filters can depend on several factors:
+Determining how often to change your air filters hinges on several factors:

 - Type of filter your A/C system requires